 Deduction for QBI

 The QBI deduction applies to taxpayers who are not corporations and can include up to 20% of their eligible business income.
-For 2022, the deduction may be restricted based on the taxpayer’s engagement in a service-type business (such as law, health, or consulting).
-Additional restrictions include the amount of W-2 wages paid by the business and/or the unadjusted basis of qualified property (such as machinery and equipment) held by the business.
-These limitations apply if taxable income exceeds $340,100 for married couples filing jointly (half that amount for others), and limitations are phased in.
+For 2024, if taxable income exceeds $383,900 for married couples filing jointly (half that amount for other taxpayers), the deduction may be limited based on whether the taxpayer is engaged in a service-type business (such as law, health or consulting), the amount of W-2 wages paid by the business, and/or the unadjusted basis of qualified property (such as machinery and equipment) held by the business.
+The limitations are phased in.

 By postponing income or accelerating deductions to keep income below the dollar thresholds, taxpayers may be able to keep all or part of the QBI deduction (or be subject to a smaller deduction phaseout).
 And increasing W-2 wages before the end of the year might also allow you to increase your deduction.
 Consult with us first because this tax planning strategy is intricate.